T-vK/ShowboxExpansionModule/README.md

 Gain more control over your Showbox.
 This project allows for controlling your Showbox and breakaway Mixer using an ESP32-S3, ESP32, ESP8266 or Arduino.
 (ESP32-S3 will probably have the least bugs because I will primarily test against that.
 Also it supports most features.)

+This project is still a work in progress.
+I have reverse-engineered most of the protocol, but a few bits here and there are still missing.

 ### Hardware
 I will try to make make this project as accessible as possible.
 Soldering skills will not be necessary, but they may allow for a cleaner and more stable build.